Lyasan-byte/Lyasan-byte/README.md

 # ❤️‍🔥 Lyasan — iOS Developer

-I build iOS applications with a focus on clean architecture, scalable code, and high-quality user experience.
+Focused on clean architecture, scalable code, and high-quality user experience.

 I have hands-on experience in team development, including taking ownership of features, coordinating tasks, and delivering modules from scratch.